LukaJCB/blog/_posts/2015-12-19-full-stack-scala.markdown

 The sbt plugins work really well, and I hear integration into Angular and React work quite nicely and combined with the Play! framework it could be very very powerful.
 If you're interested, I've prepared a few links.

-You cnan find all the code showed here and lots more [in the github repo][git repo].
+You can find all the code showed here and lots more [in the github repo][git repo].

 The basics of Scala.js [http://www.scala-js.org/tutorial/basic/][scalajs basic]